 Value: Below average.
-Since it’s a couple of dollars less than most entrees, the amount and the quality of the food get a bit of a pass.
+Since it’s a couple of dollars less than most entrees, the portion size and quality of the food get a bit of a pass.
 But it certainly isn’t outstanding.

 Shrimp Fried Rice with Pork Egg Roll:

-To be fair, the food isn’t actually that bad, it’s just not that good.
-I feel like it actually looks better than it is.
-The rice is devoid of flavor, the egg roll was frozen at some point, and it’s a smaller portion than it appears to be.
-And those are its good points.
+The rice is devoid of flavor, there’s only a couple small gummy shrimp, the egg roll was frozen at some point, and it’s a smaller portion than it appears to be.

 Chicken with Hong Kong Style Vegetable Curry Over Rice: